softreck-dev/md/README.md

-# md
-Markdown Support for Documentation based on git deployment
+# Markdown Support for Documentation based on git deployment

 + [Markdown rendering for Softreck.Dev  - md.softreck.dev](https://md.softreck.dev)
 + [Markdown rendering for Softreck.Dev  - on github](https://softreck.github.io/md/)

-# How to use?
+## How to use?
 just copy [index.html](index.html), and he take  README.md and render it in your project